 The Receiver has discovered that from 1999 through 2008, approximately \$330 million was raised from approximately 687 investors on behalf of one or more of the Hedge Funds by Nadel and his entities, Scoop Management and Scoop Capital; by the rest of the Fund Managers; and by the Moodys through the offer and sale of securities in the form of interests in Hedge Funds as part of a single, continuous Ponzi scheme.
-As discussed below, Nadel grossly overstated the trading results of the Hedge Funds.
+As discussed in prior Interim Reports, Nadel grossly overstated the trading results of the Hedge Funds.
 Despite significantly lower, and typically negative yields (i.e., trading losses), Nadel, the Moodys, and the Fund Managers falsely communicated to investors and potential investors, through monthly "statements," Hedge Funds' "Executive Summaries," and other methods, that investments were generating positive returns and yielding between 10.97% and 55.12% per year.
 For most years, they falsely represented the investments were generating returns between 20% and 30%.

 To perpetuate and perpetrate this scheme, Nadel caused the Hedge Funds to pay investors "trading gains" as reflected on their false monthly statements.
 The funds used to pay these trading gains were not generated from trading activities; rather they were generated from new or existing investors.
-Nadel further caused the Hedge Funds to pay tens of
+Nadel further caused the Hedge Funds to pay tens of millions of dollars in fees.
+Those fees were based on grossly inflated returns, and thus, were improperly and wrongfully paid.
+The negative cash flow of the Hedge Funds made the eventual collapse of Nadel's scheme inevitable.